jasonxanthakis/library-kata/README.md

 3. Run the command `dotnet build`

 ## How to Use The Application Programmatically
-1. Change directory into the library directory using `cd .\library-kata`
+1. Change directory into the library directory using `cd .\LibraryKata.Library\`
 2. Alter the Program.cs file to run how you want it to run.
     - Program.cs has LibraryApp object and adds a few books and patrons as a demo.
 3. Run the command `dotnet run`